In garden peas, yellow seeds (Y) are dominant to green seeds (y),... | Channels for Pearson+

 Punnett Square

-A Punnett square is a diagram used to predict the genotypic and phenotypic outcomes of a genetic cross.
-It organizes the possible combinations of alleles from each parent, allowing for the visualization of inheritance patterns.
-In this scenario, the Punnett square will help determine the expected phenotypes of the F2 generation from the cross of YYII and yyii parents.
+A Punnett square is a diagram used to predict the genotypes and phenotypes of offspring from a genetic cross.
+It organizes the possible combinations of alleles from each parent, allowing for a visual representation of inheritance patterns.
+In this scenario, the Punnett square will show the combinations of Y and I alleles from the YYII parents with y and i alleles from the yyii parents.

 Recommended video: